 Week 17 Cyberattack Digest 2019 – The Watertown Daily Times, Fort Bragg, Cleveland Hopkins International Airport and others

-It is Monday against, and, as always, we have a new portion of cyber incidents for you in our week 17 cyber attack digest.
+It is Monday again, and, as always, we have a new portion of cyber incidents for you in our week 17 cyberattack digest.

 No morning paper last Sunday

 by Watertown Daily Times – 29 April, 2019

 Sunday morning of The Watertown Daily Times readers was ruined as the printing and distribution of the Sunday newspaper was disrupted by a cyberattack

 Over the weekend, servers were targeted by hackers who spread a virus.
 The virus infected Johnson Newspaper Corp. servers that were used for internal sharing of content and used to produce newspapers in Watertown, Hudson and Massena.
 Luckily, the servers that host the newspaper website, subscriptions and email were not affected.

 The newspaper’s IT staff found out on Saturday afternoon that servers and computers had been affected by a malware virus encrypting files.
 According to Nate Nichols, company IT manager, the hack was not meant to gain any personal data.
 The virus with the calling card “Ryuk: Balance of the Shadow Universe” is the same one that crippled Tribune Publishing past December.
 It also crippled the data infrastructure of Stewart on April 13.

 by The Charlotte Observer – 25 April, 2019

 Fort Bragg in North Carolina reveals the Army post had a “blackout” that lasted over 12 hours on Wednesday night